mavryk-network/mavryk-k8s/docs/Prerequisites.md

 - Install [Docker Desktop](https://docs.docker.com/docker-for-mac/install/).

 - Start Docker Desktop and follow the setup instructions.
 Note: You may quit Docker after it has finished setting up.
-It is not required that Docker Desktop is running for you to run a Tezos chain.
+It is not required that Docker Desktop is running for you to run a Mavryk chain.

 - Install [homebrew](https://brew.sh/):